 Things You Should Consider:

-- Do you need to take Medicare even though you’re still working?
+- Should you take Medicare even though you’re still working?

 - Should you delay Medicare Part B?